sampalm/subtitleManager/README.md

 ## How to use

-To use the application you must use flags to define directories and different functions of the application.
-For more information use `-help` tag to see a set of instructions explaining the main functions of the application and of each flag or option.
-You can also combine different flags and options to make multiples task at once, but there are an rank of priority which application uses to execute it fuction, see more information below.
+To make use you must choose a flag to define directories and different functions.
+For more information use `-help` tag to see a set of instructions explaining the main commands available and its own sub-commands.
+Each command has a set of subcommands as you can see below:

 ### Usage:
 `subtitlemanager command -subcommands...`